liululoveqian/myreator/README.md

 # myreator
-a asynchronous networking library  in c implementation reactor model
+a networking library  in c implementation reactor model